MaxHalford/chime/README.md

 ## Platform support

 Under the hood, `chime` runs a command in the shell to play a `.wav` file.
 The command-line program that is used depends on the [platform](https://www.wikiwand.com/en/Computing_platform).
 Platform information is available in the [`sys.platform` variable](https://docs.python.org/3/library/sys.html#sys.platform) as well as the [`platform` module](https://docs.python.org/3/library/platform.html) from the standard library.
-Currently, the supported platforms are:
+Currently, the supported systems are:

-- `darwin` (which is technically an OS, but whatever)
+- Darwin
-- `linux`
+- Linux
-- `windows`
+- Windows

 A `UserWarning` is raised if you run a `chime` sound on an unsupported platform.
 Feel free to get in touch or issue a pull request if you want to add support for a specific platform.
 Likewise, don't hesitate if you're encountering trouble with one of the above platforms.
 I won't bite.